MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-device-lockdown-features.md

 ## Custom Logon

 You can use the [Custom Logon](/windows-hardware/customize/enterprise/custom-logon) feature to suppress Windows 10 UI elements that relate to the Welcome screen and shutdown screen.
 For example, you can suppress all elements of the Welcome screen UI and provide a custom logon UI.
 You can also suppress the Blocked Shutdown Resolver (BSDR) screen and automatically end applications while the OS waits for applications to close before a shutdown.

-See [Custom logon](/windows-hardware/customize/enterprise/custom-logon) for more information.
+For more information, see [Custom logon](/windows-hardware/customize/enterprise/custom-logon).

 > [!NOTE]
 > Custom Logon feature will not work on images that are using a blank or evaluation product key.
 You must use a valid Product Key to see the changes made with the below commands.